 Catholicism is one of the largest and oldest belief systems in the world.
-Over one billion people from all around the world call themselves Catholics, and follow the church’s teachings, participate in their practices, and adhere to their values.
+Over one billion people worldwide call themselves Catholics, follow the church’s teachings, participate in their practices, and adhere to their values.
 Many people want to know how the Catholic church is classified: is it a religion or a denomination?

 The terms “religion” and “denomination” both describe a group of like-minded people who adhere to a particular set of doctrines and practices.
-The terms aren’t unique to Christianity but are also found in other faith traditions as well.
+The terms aren’t unique to Christianity but are also found in other faith traditions.

 - The term “religion” often describes a set of beliefs that are distinct from other faith traditions; generally, religions are often larger and older than denominations, but this isn’t always the case

-- The term “denomination” often describes subgroups within a religion that have unique convictions on non-essential matters of the faith; denominations within the same faith tradition often agree on primary doctrines and practices (Also see What’s the Difference Between a Denomination and a Sect?)
+- The term “denomination” often describes subgroups within a religion with unique convictions on non-essential matters of the faith; denominations within the same faith tradition often agree on primary doctrines and practices (Also see What’s the Difference Between a Denomination and a Sect?)

 The reason some people refer to Catholicism as religion and others as a denomination can be subjective.
 Some people use one term or the other based on worldview presuppositions.
 (See the section below about how theology can determine how a person thinks of Catholicism.)
 Because this is the case, it’s important to know the basic definition of each term before proceeding: